jen6one9/timed-coding-quiz/README.md

 https://jen6one9.github.io/timed-coding-quiz/

 ## Acknowledgements
-I would like to thank my tutor for her guidance and support on this incredible journey.
+I would like to thank my tutor for her guidance and the support of my cohort peers on this incredible journey.